goldschmidtj/slate/source/index.html.md

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.

+# Versioning

+We use versioning to roll out new API features and ensure our versions are backwards compatible.
+The current version is 2018-10-21 (v1).
+Read our API upgrades guide to see our API changelog and to learn more about backwards compatibility.

+To set the API version on a specific request, send a Vandelay-Version header.

 # Authentication

 > To authorize, use this code: